Bright136/Building-A-Sentiment-Analysis-App-with-Streamllit/README.md

-# Buildimg A Sentiment Analysis App with Streamlit
+# Building A Sentiment Analysis App with Streamlit
 This is a streamlit app that performs sentiment analysis on COVID-19 tweets using two pre-trained language models, DistilBERT and RoBERTa.

 ## Summary